lammps/lammps/doc/src/pair_oxrna2.rst

 and coaxial stacking interaction *oxrna2/coaxstk*\ , electrostatic Debye-Hueckel interaction *oxrna2/dh* as well as the hydrogen-bonding interaction *oxrna2/hbond* between complementary pairs of nucleotides on opposite strands.
-Average sequence or sequence-dependent stacking and base-pairing strengths are supported :ref:`(Sulc) <Sulc2>`.
+Average sequence or sequence-dependent stacking and base-pairing strengths are supported :ref:`(Sulc2) <Sulc32>`.
 Quasi-unique base-pairing between nucleotides can be achieved by using more complementary pairs of atom types like 5-8 and 6-7, 9-12 and 10-11, 13-16 and 14-15, etc.
 This prevents the hybridization of in principle complementary bases within Ntypes/4 bases up and down along the backbone.